flinker-app/docsfx/docs/ifc-lists.md

 **[Book a Meeting Now](https://outlook.office365.com/book/SupportConsultingonlinemeeting@flinker.app/)**

 We look forward to helping you simplify issue management and drive project success!

+## FAQs

+A secure and privacy first IFC viewer with a deep Microsoft List integration that will revolutionize your IFC project management and IFC data processing in Microsoft 365.

+1. **Can Autodesk Navisworks export xml conflict lists be automatically integrated into with Micosoft Lists?**
+    Yes, absolutely.
+The XML is converted into a complete BCF file, which is then pushed into Microsoft Lists.

+2. **Are all the details from the Navisworks XML transferred to Microsoft Lists, including photos?**
+    Yes, including the photos.
+The photos can also be viewed directly in the Microsoft Lists ticket.